aryeshuacheng/gdd/README.md

 # AWS

 In AWS, we created a MySQL2 instance in RDS.
 We created a new inbound rule for the security group to allow outside access and configured it to be publicly accessible.
 Access to a database is configured in config/database.yml.
-The configuration inside that file is as follows:

-development:
-adapter: mysql2
-encoding: utf8
-database: gdd-dev
-username: [redacted]
-password: [redacted]
-host: gdd-dev.cdn4s55ckdkd.us-east-1.rds.amazonaws.com
-port: 3306

 In the future, we may want to tighten up the security to only allow connections from certain ranges of IP addresses.